renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/vuln.md

 $ cosign generate-key-pair
 ```

-In the following example, Trivy generates a cosign vulnerability scan record, and then Cosign attaches an attestation of it to a container image with a local key pair.
+In the following example, Vul generates a cosign vulnerability scan record, and then Cosign attaches an attestation of it to a container image with a local key pair.

 ```
 $ vul image --format cosign-vuln --output vuln.json <IMAGE>